geki-yaba/FritzBoxPHP/README.md

 https://www.symcon.de/forum/threads/25745-FritzBox-mit-SOAP-auslesen-und-steuern

-# How To extend
+# CLI-based example
+Query DECT status once and print on STDOUT.

+# AJAX-based Website example
-Use an AJAX framework (xajax or phery) to poll and update website, decorate data with some nice icons and styles.
+Using Phery.js as AJAX framework to poll and update DECT status and present on website.

-Would you mind to send me an example based on my CLI example, please? :-)
+There are some FIXMEs in 'www/index.php' that you may help me to solve, please.

+If you see any chance to improve the code, like keeping the SOAP client session in PHP session so that no new connection needs to be established on every poll, let me know!